 He is the only coach to win a championship in both the NFL and the AFL, masterminding two of football's most storied upsets.

-Wilbur 'Weeb' Ewbank, a short, bespectacled man from Richmond, Indiana, didn't look the part of a football titan, but his strategic mind reshaped the game's history.
-His coaching journey, which began at the high school level, was built on meticulous preparation and an unshakable belief in fundamentals.
-Ewbank's first act of legend came with the Baltimore Colts, where he molded Johnny Unitas and orchestrated the 1958 NFL Championship, a sudden-death epic often called 'The Greatest Game Ever Played.'
-After a second title in 1959, he was surprisingly fired, only to be hired by the upstart New York Jets of the rival AFL.
+Wilbur 'Weeb' Ewbank, a short, bespectacled man from Richmond, Indiana, orchestrated the 1958 NFL Championship with the Baltimore Colts, a sudden-death epic often called 'The Greatest Game Ever Played.'
+His coaching journey began at the high school level, built on meticulous preparation and an unshakable belief in fundamentals.
+After a second title in 1959, he was fired, then hired by the upstart New York Jets of the rival AFL.
 There, he faced his greatest challenge: preparing brash quarterback Joe Namath and his underdog team to face the mighty Colts in Super Bowl III.
-Ewbank's detailed game plan and psychological groundwork led to a stunning victory that legitimized the AFL and forced a merger, cementing his unique place in the sport's narrative.
+Ewbank's detailed game plan and psychological groundwork led to a stunning victory that legitimized the AFL and forced a merger.

 1901–1927